Erectile Dysfunction: Effects On Mental Health And Treatment Options

 How can erectile dysfunction be treated?

-A doctor may recommend quitting smoking and limiting or quitting drinking (if needed) for someone with high blood pressure or cholesterol.
+A doctor may recommend quitting smoking and limiting or quitting drinking (if applicable) for someone with high blood pressure or cholesterol.
 They may also recommend cardiovascular exercise.
 However, this factor may depend significantly on a person’s specific situation.
 Someone with severely high blood pressure or high cholesterol may be asked to begin exercise slowly.

 In some cases, a doctor may provide a prescription medication for ED.
 Talk to a doctor before taking any medications for erectile dysfunction.
 There may be some side effects for people who take medication for blood pressure or other conditions.
 The BetterHelp platform is not intended to provide any information regarding which medication or medical treatment may be appropriate for you.
-The content provides generalized information that is not specific to one individual.
+This content provides generalized information that is not specific to any one individual.
 Do not take any action without consulting a qualified medical professional.

 Does sex therapy help with ED?